 If you experience back pain the most important first step is to get some good medication.
 The pharmacist is a good place to start as they can advise around other meds you may take.
 Try to keep active but rest when you can.
 Use heat or ice to reduce your pain.
 There’s no real set rules around which one to use and I usually go with what the patient prefers.
-Red flags for back pain are
+There is a set of symptoms that we ask all back pain patients due to the potential of developing a very rare condition known as Cauda Equina.
+Red flags for back pain are:

 - Thoracic pain.